brewchetta/111323-ph2-duck-manager/README.md

 # Phase 2 Practice Code Challenge - Duck Manager 2022 - React Edition

-To get started, run `npm install` followed by `npm run server`.
+To get started, fork and clone the repository and run `npm install` followed by `npm run server`.
 In a seperate terminal, run `npm start`.

 Endpoints: You have access to all the ducks at `http://localhost:4001/ducks`.